GIG-Cymru-NHS-Wales/principles/README.md

 # Principles

-Principles in various areas.
-The purpose of this repo is for people and teams to have ideas for creating their own principles.
+Principles and summary explanations, grouped into various areas, for the purpose for helping people and teams think about their own principles.

 - [Ethical principles](#ethical-principles)
 - [Teamwork principles](#teamwork-principles)
 - [Leadership principles](#leadership-principles)